 Jake has gained experience of working both on stage and on screen as an actor and model and his credits include creative projects with among others Brief Candle Theatre, the mental health charity MIND, Raindrop theatre, National Theatre Connections and BBC and Blue Inc. Currently he volunteers with WCT and the Youth Club at Coin Street Community Builders.

 Visit starnow.com/jakewiseman for more information.

-Laura is currently completing an MA in Applied Theatre at The Royal Central School of Speech and Drama where she focuses on working with young people in a range of settings.
+Laura has completed her MA in Applied Theatre at The Royal Central School of Speech and Drama where she focused on working with young people in a range of settings.
 She has worked alongside Little Angel Theatre, The Almeida Theatre and Haringey Shed while studying.
 She previously attended the University of Birmingham where she was awarded a BA(hons) in Drama and English Literature and directed many student shows.